Westdale, Hamilton: Student housing

 The increase of McMaster's student population in recent decades has resulted in many Westdale homes being rented out to students.

-In 2006 a few Westdale homeowners calling themselves WADS (Westdale Against Drunk Students) staged a rally to protest the student population and called for the McMaster pub, Quarters, to be closed.
-McMaster responded by setting up a mediation between surrounding homeowners and student residents, as well as clarifying that Quarters closing would not fix the problems residents were facing, as students would just go to other bars located in Westdale.
+In 2006, a few Westdale homeowners calling themselves WADS (Westdale Against Drunk Students) staged a rally to protest the student population and called for the McMaster pub, Quarters, to be closed.
+McMaster responded by setting up a mediation between surrounding homeowners and student residents, as well as clarifying that Quarters' closing would not fix the problems residents were facing, as students would go to other bars located in Westdale.
 Over 200 people attended the rally.
-After a sting operation the Ontario Provincial Police charged the Bar with liquor license violations alleging the Bar over-served its student patrons.
+After a sting operation, the Ontario Provincial Police charged the Bar with liquor license violations, alleging the Bar over-served its student patrons.
 Recently, the Court of Appeal for Ontario found the bar had violated the law by over-serving a patron who went on to run down a pedestrian with his truck.
 The case, McIntyre v.
 Grigg, made Canadian legal history when it awarded punitive damages against a drunk driver.

 The Westdale Village BIA, the Ainslie Wood / Westdale Community Association (AWWCA) and McMaster University formed the Campus Town Association in late 2004.
 The CTA was formed to address concerns facing both the community and the university.

+The City of Hamilton started to enforce a nuisance bylaw that was introduced by the City in 2022 for major McMaster University events following a rowdy party during 2021 homecoming where a car was flipped over and damaged.
+This includes zero tolerance for nuisance bylaws within university-adjacent areas of the Westdale neighbourhood and increased police monitoring of student parties in West Hamilton.
+There have been fewer nuisance parties since the bylaw was introduced.

 Politics

-Westdale is currently part of the federal electoral district of Hamilton West-Ancaster-Dundas and, since 2025, has been represented by Member of Parliament John-Paul Danko of the Liberal Party.
+Westdale is currently part of the federal electoral district of Hamilton West—Ancaster—Dundas and, since 2025, has been represented by Member of Parliament John-Paul Danko of the Liberal Party.

-Following a redistribution of provincial constituencies, Westdale shifted from being part of the Ancaster-Dundas-Flamborough-Westdale riding into the newly created constituency of Hamilton West-Ancaster-Dundas.
+Following a redistribution of provincial constituencies, Westdale shifted from being part of the Ancaster—Dundas—Flamborough—Westdale riding into the newly created constituency of Hamilton West—Ancaster—Dundas.
 In the 2018 Ontario Provincial Election, this seat was won by current New Democrat Member of Provincial Parliament Sandy Shaw.

 On the Municipal level, Westdale is part of Hamilton's Ward 1 and has been represented by Maureen Wilson as city councillor since 2018.
 At the public school board level Westdale is represented by Elizabeth Wong as Ward 1 trustee.
 On Hamilton's Catholic school board, Westdale is represented by Wards 1, 2, and 15 trustee Mark Valvasori.